#MindfulnessMonday 5/20/19 – EAT CAKE!

 With that little piece of advice, I give you today’s Mindfulness Exercise:

 Mindfulness journaling can be very private.
-However, if you are willing to share your thoughts with me and my readers, I would love to invite you to comment below and let me know how this exercise affected you and what you learned about yourself through the meditation.
+However, if you are willing to share your thoughts with me and my readers, I would love to invite you to comment below and let me know how today’s exercise made you feel.

 * * * * *